 David Simon, Royal Holloway, University of London, UK

 We are continuing to build our global editorial team.
 See our current editorial team and board members.

 The journal will operate on a Gold Open Access basis.
-As a not-for-profit endeavour, any surplus is reinvested, and we offer discounts and waivers on Author Processing Charges (APCs) for those without funding and in low and middle income countries.
+In the first year (for articles submitted by 31 December 2022), only those with full funding for publishing OA will pay an Article Processing Charge (APC).
+Thereafter, we will continue to offer discounts and waivers for those without funding and from countries in low, medium and high Human Development categories.
 Learn more about our APCs and Open Access options for journals.